99% traveller rating from over 1,000 independent reviews at aito.com

 Itinerary

 Fly at c.
-9.30am from London Heathrow to Barcelona, capital of Catalonia and cosmopolitan market place.
+9.30am from London Heathrow to Barcelona (British Airways), capital of Catalonia and cosmopolitan market place.
 Our first visit en-route is to a Cava Corpinnat producer with views across to Montserrat.
 Our evening tapeo is a delicious time capsule back to the 1960’s – rustic, authentic and a pure expression of ‘hand into mouth’ joy.
 First of three nights in Barcelona.

 Visit the extraordinary Palau de la Musica, designed by Domènech i Montaner, and then on via the gothic masterpiece Sta Maria del Mar to our first wine tasting masterclass, courtesy of Quim Vila, the God of Catalan wine merchants.
 This will include rarities from the Priorat and Penedès.
-In the late afternoon we visit Gaudí’s Sagrada Familia, and continue on to the Barri Gòtic, the most complete surviving Gothic quarter in Europe; still the location of some of the finest eating establishments and food suppliers in Catalonia.
+In the early evening we visit Gaudí’s Parc Güell, and continue on to the Barri Gòtic, the most complete surviving Gothic quarter in Europe; still the location of some of the finest eating establishments and food suppliers in Catalonia.
 Dinner is in an intimate bistro – hosted by an acolyte of Ferran Adrià.

 On the slopes of Montjuïc the Museu Nacional d’Art de Catalunya houses the greatest collection of Romanesque frescoes in the world.
-We visit the legendary Boqueria market, followed by lunch in the world heritage Fonda Espanya, a magical masterpiece of modernisme by Domènech.
-A late afternoon visit takes in Gaudí’s equally astonishing La Pedrera building of 1906–09.
+Lunch at the world heritage Fonda Espanya, a magical masterpiece of modernisme by Domènech, is followed by a walk through the legendary Boqueria market.
+An evening visit takes in Gaudí’s equally astonishing La Pedrera building of 1906–09.

-Take a morning walk in Gaudí’s Parc Güell followed by the 14th-century monastic bliss of Pedralbes.
-An elegant lunch is prepared at the Hermanos Torres Michelin 3-star venue.
+Gaudi’s true masterpiece is his Cripta Güell, south of Barcelona in a late 19th-century utopian worker’s colony.
+We visit the 14th-century monastic bliss of Pedralbes before an elegant lunch at the Hermanos Torres Michelin 3-star venue.
 Leave Barcelona and drive up the coast to the outskirts of Figueres.
 First of four nights in Peralada.

 We visit the cradle of Catalan cuisine and husbandry at the Greek and Roman ruins of Empúries.
 If El Bulli represented the apotheosis of Catalan cuisine – the foundation stone was surely Figueres’ Motel Empordà – classic modern at its very best.
 The afternoon will finish at Salvador Dalí’s wildly eclectic museum.